catamphetamine/anychan/README.md

 When there's an announcement, a user is presented with an announcement bar on top of the page.
 When the user clicks a close (x) button, the announcement is no longer shown for this user until there's a new announcement with a different `date`.

 #### announcement.json

+See [`types/Announcement.ts`](https://gitlab.com/catamphetamine/anychan/-/blob/master/src/types/Announcement.ts) for the most up-to-date description of an announcement object.

 ```js
 {